switch2osm/switch2osm/using-tiles/getting-started-with-openlayers.md

 ## Introduction

-[OpenLayers](http://openlayers.org/) is a complete JavaScript library for creating simple like advanced maps.
+[OpenLayers](http://openlayers.org/) is a complete JavaScript library for embedding maps.
 It uses a permissive BSD open-source license so can be incorporated into any site without legal worries.
 Its source code is available on [GitHub](https://github.com/openlayers/ol3/).

 Here, we restrict ourselves to a small, self-contained example and refer to the official [tutorials](http://openlayers.org/en/latest/examples/) and [API](http://openlayers.org/en/latest/apidoc/) for elaborate usages.